-Alicia Silverstone Applauds Super Bowl LV MVP Tom Brady For Plant-Based Diet: ‘The Power Of Plants Is Amazing’
+Alicia Silverstone Applauds Super Bowl LV MVP Tom Brady For Plant-Based Diet: 'The Power Of Plants Is Amazing'

 "I read an article by his chef once.
 He seems to not eat dairy, sugar, caffeine and barely eats meat and fish.
 He doesn't eat anything factory-farmed obviously.
 Lots of shakes with plant proteins, vegan brown rice sushi rolls.
 No processed food," noted one follower.

-“Yallll she was trying to show her support for someone.
-Even if he’s not considered ‘vegan’ Alicia is showing us that she’s proud for him trying!”

-“I think it’s fantastic but he does eat meat.
+"I think it's fantastic but he does eat meat.
 Grass-fed.
-Don’t be fooled into thinking he’s vegan.
-Still an amazing athlete though,” corrected a third follower.
+Don't be fooled into thinking he's vegan.
+Still an amazing athlete though," a second person corrected.

+"Yallll she was trying to show her support for someone.
+Even if he's not considered 'vegan' Alicia is showing us that she's proud for him trying!" wrote a third fan.

 The professional athlete said in his book that he eschews white sugar and flour.
 He cooks with coconut oil and uses Himalayan pink salt to flavor his food.
-He also doesn’t ingest peppers, mushrooms, or eggplants.
-Tom also forgoes coffee, any type of caffeine, and dairy reported CBS.
+He also doesn't ingest peppers, mushrooms, or eggplants.
+Tom also forgoes any type of caffeine and dairy, reported CBS.
 He also drinks half of his body weight in water.

-He said on TB12’s official website here that his nutritional approach toward sustenance is based on eating organic foods that are ideally from local sources.
-Tom cited he understands that fruits and vegetables are high in nutrients, fiber, and enzymes and he needs these to fuel his body.
-These foods provide these nutrients without many of what he claimed are the negative side-effects of ultra-processed foods.
+He wrote on TB12's official website that his nutritional approach toward sustenance is based on eating organic foods that are ideally from local sources.
+Tom shared that fruits and vegetables are high in nutrients, fiber, and enzymes and he needs those to fuel his body.
+He claimed he also avoided what he believed to be the negative side-effects of ultra-processed foods.